-RESPEC is submitting this proposal in response to the West Virginia Department of Environmental Protection (WVDEP), Division of Land Restoration, Office of Abandoned Mine Lands and Reclamation Expression of Interest (EOI) for the 2022 AML Contract 7 Project - North (CEOI 0313: DEP2216).
+RESPEC is submitting this proposal in response to the West Virginia Department of Environmental Protection (WVDEP), Division of Land Restoration, Office of Abandoned Mine Lands and Reclamation Expression of Interest (EOI) for the 2022 AML Contract 8 Project - North (CEOI 0313: DEP2217).
 This proposal provides WVDEP an overview of our general approach to performing and managing the project.
 Included in this scope of work (SOW) are RESPEC's summaries on the primary objectives for managing the various projects, the general approach for each project specification included in the EOI, and project-specific understanding and approaches.

-PROJECTS AND GOALS
+PROJECT AND GOALS

-RESPEC will approach the management of each project under this contract with the same primary goals in coordination with WVDEP.
-RESPEC will assist WVDEP to the extent requested to maintain compliance with federal policies, determine legal land ownership, manage required permits, develop project designs and plans, and provide project representation, management, and general oversite.
-The goals of the projects under this contract will be the following:
+RESPEC will manage each project under this contract with the same primary goals and in coordination with WVDEP.
+RESPEC will assist WVDEP to the extent requested to maintain compliance with federal policies and regulations; determine legal land ownership; manage required permits; develop project designs and plans; and provide project representation, management, and general oversight.
+The goals of the projects under this contract are as follows: